adeldjama/MSentinel/README.md

    - Windows Security Event for vm-win11
    - Micrsooft Defender Threat Intelligence
    >**Notes**:
-   >  - You will need first to install solutions from content hub.
+   >  - You will need to install solutions first from content hub.
    >  - Use the managed identity to apply the policy remediation.

-4. Create analytics rule to detect automatically the following incidents:
+4. Create analytics rule to automatically detect the following incidents:
    - Creation of expensive computes in Azure,i.e, every Azure VM using more than 16vcpu.
    - Attempts to sign in to disabled accounts.
    - Security Event log cleared on Windows VM.
-   - SigninLogs matching an IP entity belonging to threat indicators of compromise
+   - SigninLogs matching an IP entity belonging to threat indicators of compromise.

     >**Notes**:
     >  - Use the rule templates
-    >  - Use NRT rules whenever is possible.
+    >  - Use NRT rules whenever it is possible.
     >  - The scheduled rules frequency should be reduced to 5 minutes and lookup data to 1 day.
     >  - To detect VM using 16vcpu, you will need to modify the detection query.